+Default value 250000

+Description Defines the maximum number of rows that can be copied when using the Copy Table Data feature.
+Copying tables with larger numbers of rows may cause performance issues.
+This setting should only be changed on the advice of Axiom Support.

+MaxLoginAttempts

+Default value 0 (meaning unlimited)

+Description Defines the maximum number of login attempts before a user is locked out.
+By default, users have unlimited login attempts.
+You can change this to a set number of login attempts to comply with your organization's security policies.

+MaxRecursionCount

+Default value 10

+Description Defines the maximum number of recursive calculations for GetData functions.
+This setting should only be changed on the advice of Axiom Support.

+MaxSaveDataRowsIr nClientMemory

-Default value 34000 Description Defines the maximum number of save data rows that are stored in memory on the client.
+Default value 34000

+Description Defines the maximum number of save data rows that are stored in memory on the client.
 If the maximum is reached, the data rows are sent to the server and cleared from the client, and then the save process continues.
 The intent of this setting is to prevent out of memory errors on the client when saving very large sets of data.
-This setting should only be changed on the advice of Axiom Support.
+This setting should only be changed on the advice of Axiom